 You can almost feel it building.
 As the summer days wane, the anticipation of another football season is gaining momentum.
 And it’s about time.

 But there’s just something about the turning of August that starts drumming up interest in football again.
 It’s not full flung yet, as it will be in the early days of September.
 For now it’s subtle.
 Football, albeit preseason, returns to action.
 Highlights return on TV.
 Fantasy football leagues are spawned and drafts are hosted.
-The annual HBO training camp show “Hard Knocks” also kicked off this week, featuring the Oakland Raiders with storylines and personalities galore for the producers to choose from.
+The annual HBO training camp show “Hard Knocks” also kicked off last night, featuring the Oakland Raiders with storylines and personalities galore for the producers to choose from.

 The first college football games begin in a little more than two weeks, with the high school season kicking off the following week before the calendar flips to September.